There are 2 major steps to Blade-Free LASIK.

 Blade-Free LASIK generally offers a rapid visual recovery.
 Patients often report notably clearer vision within one day after their procedure and continuous improvement over the following days and weeks.
 Best corrected vision is typically achieved within two to three months.

 Most patients who undergo Blade-Free LASIK do not require corrective lenses for their daily tasks, although some patients over 40 years old may require reading glasses due to presbyopia, or over-40 vision.
-This is part of the natural aging process of the lens of the eye, and we now offer a procedure that may be able to also overcome this common vision issue: The Corneal Inlay.
+This is part of the natural aging process of the lens of the eye.

-Patients in their 40s may choose a procedure called “monovision” to combat the effects of prebyopia.
+Patients in their 40s may choose a procedure called “monovision” to combat the effects of presbyopia.
 Monovision allows patients to use one eye for distance vision and the other eye for near vision.
 This works very well for some patients, but others aren’t as comfortable with it.
-Eye surgeons Kleiman, Evangelista, Amacher and Frasier are happy to discuss all options for your unique eyes, and we’ll work with you to choose the right procedure that best fits your needs and lifestyle.
+Our eye surgeons are happy to discuss all options for your unique eyes, and we’ll work with you to choose the right procedure that best fits your needs and lifestyle.

 Blade-Free LASIK generally offers a rapid visual recovery.
 Many patients are able to achieve notably improved vision the day following their procedures, and they often report their eyes feel close to normal within a day.
 Typically, vision continues to improve in following days and weeks.